 Iteration is the key.
 You wouldn’t tackle an entire project without breaking it down first.

 The Agile Method groups the individual tasks of a project into two- to three-week segments.
-Team members are assigned tasks which they work through during the specified period.
+Team members are assigned tasks that they work through during the specified period.
 The team will reconvene at the end of each period to evaluate the work, resolve any issues, and seek valuable feedback.

 Tasks are often divided into three categories: to do, in progress, and done.
 Each task is moved to the appropriate category as it is completed.